How To View a Private Facebook Profile

 Sending someone a friend request to unlock their profile and view their posts, photos, videos, and status updates can leave you in the dark.
 You can’t tell when the target will respond.
 They might even snub the request.
 Google indexing can offer you a way out.

 This method works because some people don’t set their Facebook audience to “private” immediately after opening the account.
-Some only tweak their privacy settings after gaining a sizeable following or after making a few thousand friends.
+Some only tweak their privacy settings after gaining a sizeable following or making a few thousand friends.

-To search any content a Facebook user may have shared with their audience set to “public,” simply enter their name in the search box and include “Facebook” in your query to narrow down the results.
+To search any content a Facebook user may have shared with their audience set to “public,” enter their name in the search box and include “Facebook” in your query to narrow down the results.
 Google will then crawl all Facebook archives and display any information it can find.

 Viewing Facebook Private Account FAQs